The Evolution of US-China Relations Under Xi Jinping at Georgetown’s Asian Studies Program

 posted by Eleanor Shiori Otsuka Hughes on November 9, 2020 - 2:21pm

-About two months ago, I had the great pleasure of moderating an hour-long webinar with Lyric Hughes Hale, Editor-in-Chief of EconVue, on US-China relations since Xi Jingping’s rise for Georgetown’s Asian Studies Program, which also happens to be my graduate program.
+About two months ago, I had the great pleasure of moderating an hour-long webinar with Lyric Hughes Hale, Editor-in-Chief of EconVue, on U.S.-China relations since Xi Jinping’s rise for Georgetown’s Asian Studies Program, which also happens to be my graduate program.

 As I addressed in my introduction, coincidentally enough, I last moderated a discussion at the University of Notre Dame back in late-February with Lyric as one of our panelists.
 We were incredibly fortunate in having that particular discussion in-person, because a few weeks later, COVID-19 forced many places—including Georgetown and Notre Dame—to close their doors.
 Nonetheless, I was incredibly gratified for this opportunity, along with our engaging audience from all over the world, including students from Georgetown’s Qatar campus.

-- While it might be intuitively obvious to fixate the intensification of U.S.-China bilateral relations based on trade relations and COVID-19 (since the virus originated in Wuhan), this bilateral reckoning will not occur in the trade arena but in the technology realm.
+- Second, while it might be intuitively obvious to fixate the intensification of U.S.-China bilateral relations based on trade relations and COVID-19 (since the virus originated in Wuhan), this bilateral reckoning will not occur in the trade arena but in the technology realm.

 Right now, China is facing diplomatic, military, and economic difficulties with other countries, including Australia, India, and even Germany.
 In fact, Germany released an Indo-Pacific report for the first time in early-September, signaling that it too is grappling with China’s aggression in the Asia-Pacific.
 Therefore, in this case, Washington is no outlier.